zozzlethena/docs/pages/tokenomics.md

-At launch we distributed `FLOW` and `$FLOW` to users and protocols we believe are likeliest to contribute to our mission to become the liquidity base layer of the Optimism ecosystem.
+At launch we distributed `FLOW` and `$FLOW` to users and protocols we believe are likeliest to contribute to our mission to become the liquidity base layer of the Arbitrum ecosystem.

 ### Distribution